Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The ``Well-Structured'' Infinite Rank Case

 \begin{proof}[Proof of Theorem \ref{theorem2}] Now, we are in the position to finish the proof of the main result in this section.
-To simplify notations, we set Then, the statement of the theorem is equivalent to:
+To simplify notations, we set Then, the statement of the theorem is equivalent to the natural identification of $R$-ideals:

-Noting that $F_n=\fitzero_{R_n}^0(X_n)$ and $X_n=X/I_nX$, we have:
+Noting that $F_n=\fitzero_{R_n}^0(X_n)$ and $X_n\cong X/I_nX$, we have: